GBirch/massforms8/README.md

     1. And add `-y` to answer yes to all questions.
 Note that this will skip the warning that you are about to nuke your database.
 1. Web Server setup.
 Pick a solution:
     1. If using the GovNext Drupal-VM, this should be set up for you.
-    1. Point Acquia Dev Desktop or other web server at the `web` directory.
+    1. Point Acquia Dev Desktop or other web server at the `docroot` directory.
     1. `../vendor/bin/drush @demo runserver`.
 This uses PHP's built-in web server.
 1. If you have not created an easy password for the root user, get a login link for the root user, `drush @demo uli --no-browser` and open the link in a browser to log in.